eagle-ai/eagle-ai.github.io/quick-start.md

 * [Deploy Eagle in the Production](/docs/deployment-in-production.html)
 <br/>

-### Demo Eagle
+### Demos

 * Define policy with Eagle web
-    * Step 1: Select the site which is monitored by the backend topologies
+    * Step 1: Select the site which is monitored by the backend topologies.
+For example "sandbox"
         ![](/images/docs/selectSite.png)
     * Step 2: Create a policy
         ![](/images/docs/hdfs-policy1.png)

-    Learn more about how to define policy, please refer to tutorial: [Policy Management](/docs/tutorial/policy.html)
+    Learn more about how to define policy, please refer to tutorial [Policy Management](/docs/tutorial/policy.html)
 <br/>

 * Test policy and check alerting